ng-square/slides/packages/01-basic_11-observables/slides.md

 hideInToc: true
 ```

-# Task B11.D
+# Task B11.D - TennisLegendsComponent

-1. Create a new component for the tennis legends
+1. Create a new component `tennis-legends.component.ts`
-2. List the legends in a table
+2. List the legends in a `table`
 3. Mark the favorite player
-4. Add a button to each player to set as a favorite
+4. Add a `button` to each player to set as a favorite

 ---